The incidence comodule bialgebra of the Baez-Dolan construction: Incidence comodule bialgebras

 and it is obvious that the square commutes (but it is not a pullback). \end{blanko}

 \begin{blanko}{The lower left-hand square is a pullback.} The lower left-hand square is given by

 which intuitively is

-The left-hand component of the vertical maps takes $K \actto T$, interpret it as a blobbed tree, and return the forest of trees seen in the blobs.
+The left-hand component of the vertical maps takes $K \actto T$, interprets it as a blobbed tree, and returns the forest of trees seen in the blobs.
 Formally this is given by active-inert factorising the maps $C_i \into K \actto T$, where $C_1\cdots C_k$ are the nodes of $K$, as explained in \ref{faceZ}.
 It is clear the square commutes.
 To see it is a pullback, compose vertically with the projection onto the second factor:

 Now the outer rectangle is a pullback (it is the pullback defining $Q$).
 The bottom square is also a pullback, since projecting away an identity map is always a pullback.
 Therefore, by the Prism Lemma~\ref{lem:prism}, also the top square is a pullback, which is the square of interest. \end{blanko}